 Flying through his graduate studies at Columbia, Buffett was the only student ever to earn an A+ in one of Graham's classes.
 However, both Graham and Buffett's father advised him not to work on Wall Street after he graduated.

 Absolutely determined, Buffett offered to work for the Graham partnership for free.
 Ben turned him down.
 He preferred to hold his spots for Jewish workers who were not hired at other firms at the time.
 Warren was crushed.

-Returning home, he took a job at his father's brokerage house and began seeing a girl by the name of Susie Thompson.
+Buffett returned home and took a job at his father's brokerage house and began seeing a girl by the name of Susie Thompson.
 The relationship eventually turned serious, and in April of 1952, the two were married.
 They rented out a three-room apartment for $65 a month; it was run-down, and the young couple shared the space with a family of mice.
-It was here their daughter, also named Susie, was born.
+It was there that their daughter, also named Susie, was born.
 In order to save money, they made a bed for her in a dresser drawer.

-During these initial years, Buffett's investments were predominately limited to a Texaco station and some real estate, but neither were successful.
-It was also during this time he began teaching night classes at the University of Omaha.
+During those initial years, Buffett's investments were predominately limited to a Texaco station and some real estate, but they were not successful.
+He also began teaching night classes at the University of Omaha.

-Then, Graham called one day, inviting the young stockbroker to come to work for him.
+Then, Graham called one day and invited the young stockbroker to come to work for him.
 Buffett was finally given the opportunity he had long awaited.

 Working for Ben Graham

-Buffett and Susie moved into a house in the suburbs of New York.
+Warren and Susie moved into a house in the suburbs of New York.
 Buffett spent his days analyzing S&P reports, searching for investment opportunities.
-It was during this time that the differences between the Graham and Buffett philosophies began to emerge.
+It was during that time that the differences between the Graham and Buffett philosophies began to emerge.

 Buffett became interested in how a company worked—what made it superior to competitors.
 Graham simply wanted numbers, while Warren was more interested in a company's management as a major factor when deciding to invest.
 Graham looked only at the balance sheet and income statement; he could care less about corporate leadership.